iamkroot/ilc-scraper/README.md

 ## Features
 * Download lectures without subscribing to them.
 * Specify ranges to limit the lectures to be downloaded.
-* Fuzzy search of course names
+* Fuzzy searching of course names
-* Skip already downloaded lectures
+* Skips already downloaded lectures
 * Multiprocessing support

 ## Installation